RahulSDE/CSS/a. KickstartingCSS/readme.md

 - `CSS` stands for **Cascading Style Sheet**.
     - css uses `cascading algorithm` to style the sheet.
     - If we are applying styling to an element and there are more than one code pointers which are styling the html element then which styling will be given precedence is decided by `cascading algorithm`.
-- `css` is used in html to style the page.
+- `CSS` is used in html to style the page.

-- one valid css styling or instruction ends with semi-colon.
+- One valid css styling or instruction ends with semi-colon.
 - There are three ways by which we can apply css.
     1. Inline css.
     2. Internal css.